 A comparison with previous years results show that gross eutrophic zones have not changed (no significant areas present).
 Because biomass data are not available prior to 2015, it is difficult to derive EQR values for previous years.
-Despite this limitation, the results of the 2008-2014 monitoring of macroalgal percent cover (e.g. Stevens and Robertson 2014) show both low density (<50%) and dense (>50%) macroalgal cover were generally in a "MODERATE" category, consistent with the current EQR result.
+Despite this limitation, the results of the 2010-2014 monitoring of macroalgal percent cover (e.g. Stevens and Robertson 2014) show low density (<50%) macroalgal cover was either "MODERATE" or "HIGH", and dense (>50%) macroalgal cover was consistently "VERY HIGH", ratings consistent with the current EQR result.

-The consistent presence of opportunistic macroalgae throughout the estuary since 2008, and the presence of high density intertidal macroalgal growths (that in some years have been on the verge of causing nuisance conditions) shows nutrient inputs to the estuary are sufficient to maintain elevated growths of macroalgae.
+The consistent and very widespread presence of opportunistic macroalgae throughout the estuary since 2010, combined with high macroalgal biomass on the only remaining intertidal flats in the estuary, and the presence of luxuriant, very high biomass growths in shallow subtidal habitat, show nutrient inputs to the estuary are sufficient to support extensive growths of macroalgae.